Saguaro water balance, desert heat, and plant function.

 About

-I study the physiology and ecology of desert plants, with a focus on water relations, thermal stress, and long-term responses to a warming, drying climate.
+I study the root fungal relationships, physiology and ecology of desert plants, with a focus on water relations, thermal stress, and long-term responses to a warming, drying climate.
 My work combines field measurements, and quantitative analysis to understand how iconic species like saguaro cacti are changing through time and how they will cope with a changing climate.

 I am based in Phoenix, Arizona, and spend my time between fieldwork, lab management, data analysis, and public outreach.
 This site is a living space for current projects, visualizations, and ways to get involved.